IstvanGercsak/TheMonkees/README.md

 | Contact       | Contact       | Contact         |

 - Navigation ("Go back" and "Go forward" browser button)
     - I am on the <on_page> page and I click on the <to_page> link.
-I click on the "go back" browser button and the <go_back_to_page> page will be loaded without any error.
+I click on the "go back" browser button and the <go_to_page> page will be loaded without any error.
-    After this I click on the "go forward" browser button and the <go_to_page> page will be loaded without any error.
+    After this I click on the "go forward" browser button and the <to_page> page will be loaded without any error.

 | **on_page**   | **to_page**   | **go_to_page**      |
 |:-------------:|:-------------:|:-------------------:|